cengc13/website/_posts/2020-05-08-kaggle-jigsaw-final-blog.md

 ## Annotated Citations

 - Jay Alammer.
 (2019, November 26). *A Visual Guide to Using BERT for the First Time*.
-Retrieved from [https://colab.research.google.com/github/jalammar/jalammar.github.io/blob/master/notebooks/bert/A_Visual_Notebook_to_Using_BERT_for_the_First_Time.ipynb](https://colab.research.google.com/github/jalammar/jalammar.github.io/blob/master/notebooks/bert/A_Visual_Notebook_to_Using_BERT_for_the_First_Time.ipynb).
+Retrieved from [BERT notebook](https://colab.research.google.com/github/jalammar/jalammar.github.io/blob/master/notebooks/bert/A_Visual_Notebook_to_Using_BERT_for_the_First_Time.ipynb).
 The vivid figures for illustration of key components in a language model are taken from this awesome blog.

 - Jacob Devlin, Ming-Wei Chang, Kenton Lee and Kristina Toutanova.
 BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding.
 2019.
 This is the original paper for the basic BERT model.